Step-by-Step Guide: How to Drill a Hole in Granite Counter

 9. Remove the masking tape and clean the area: After drilling the hole, carefully remove the masking tape and clean any debris or dust from the area.
 You can use a brush or a damp cloth to clean the surrounding surface.

-See also Best drill bits for joiners
+See also Best drill bits ever made

 Following these steps will help you successfully drill a hole in your granite counter.
 Remember to take your time and prioritize safety throughout the process.